lordshisho/bootymapper/README.md

 ### Installation and Compilation

-You may need to compile and install libevent from source to update it to the latest version.
+You may need to compile and install libevent from source to get the latest version.
 You can find the latest libevent on https://github.com/libevent/libevent

 Use `cd bootymapper && make` to compile bootymapper.